 Stowe, Vermont

-Vermont because my favorite state of this region and it was my time in Stowe that caused me to fall in love with it.
+It was my time in Stowe that caused me to declare Vermont as my favorite state in New England.
 There is a lot to do here, but your time is limited so it’s important to have a plan and be prepared.

 Stowe is home to the Ben and Jerry’s Factory, which offers tours.
 There are also some cute shops in Stowe, several places to sample some tasty treats, and some fun, short hikes to get some exercise.